thanthtetzin/meetrics-challenge-thant/README.md

 ### This app is about
-- Vue app that will detect live advertisement element viewability in percentage, clicks on advertiement, active/Inactive user based on page has focus or not.
+- A Vue app that will detect live advertisement element viewability in percentage, clicks on advertiement, active/Inactive user based on page has focus or not.
 - Please read full documentation at https://drive.google.com/open?id=1UH098Uif12GohKEZm5z3WThG0NnO3iJz

 ### About the Project